Military history: Modern warfare

 Since the 1940s, preparation for a major war has been based on technological arms races involving all sorts of new weapons systems, such as nuclear and biological, as well as computerized control systems, and the opening of new venues, such as seen in the Space race involving the United States, the Soviet Union, and more recently, China.

 Modern war also saw the improvement of armored tank technology.
 While tanks were present in the First World War, and the Second World War, armored warfare technology came to a head with the start of the Cold War.
 Many of the technologies commonly seen on main battle tanks today, such as composite armor, high caliber cannons, and advanced targeting systems, would be developed during this time.

-A distinctive feature since 1945 is the absence of wars between major powers—indeed the near absence of any traditional wars between established countries.
-The major exceptions were the Indo-Pakistani War of 1971, the Iran–Iraq War 1980–1988, and the Gulf War of 1990–91.
+A distinctive feature since 1945 is the decline in number and casualties of interstate wars.
 Instead actual fighting has largely been a matter of civil wars and insurgencies.
-The most recent example of a war between two nation states would be the 2022 Russian invasion of Ukraine.
+The major exceptions were the Indo-Pakistani War of 1971, the Iran–Iraq War 1980–1988, the Gulf War of 1990–91, and the Russo-Ukrainian War.